Hindu temple: Temples in Indonesia

 Ancient Hindu temples in Indonesia are called Candi (read: chandi).
 Prior to the rise of Islam, between the 5th to 15th century Dharmic faiths (Hinduism and Buddhism) were the majority in Indonesian archipelago, especially in Java and Sumatra.
 As the result numerous Hindu temples, locally known as candi, constructed and dominated the landscape of Java.
 According to local beliefs, Java valley had thousands of Hindu temples which co-existed with Buddhist temples, most of which were buried in massive eruption of Mount Merapi in 1006 CE.

-Between 1100 and 1500 additional Hindu temples were built, but abandoned by Hindus and Buddhists as Islam spread in Java circa 15th to 16th century.
+Between 1,100 and 1,500 additional Hindu temples were built, but abandoned by Hindus and Buddhists as Islam spread in Java circa 15th to 16th century.

 In last 200 years, some of these have been rediscovered mostly by farmers while preparing their lands for crops.
 Most of these ancient temples were rediscovered and reconstructed between 19th to 20th century, and treated as the important archaeological findings and also as tourist attraction, but not as the house of worship.
 Hindu temples of ancient Java bear resemblances with temples of South Indian style.
 The largest of these is the 9th century Javanese Hindu temple, Prambanan in Yogyakarta, now a UNESCO world heritage site.
 It was designed as three concentric squares and has 224 temples.
 The inner square contains 16 temples dedicated to major Hindu deities, of which Shiva temple is the largest.
 The temple has extensive wall reliefs and carvings illustrating the stories from the Hindu epic Ramayana.

 In Bali, the Hindu temple is known as "Pura", which is designed as an open-air worship place in a walled compound.
 The compound walls have a series of intricately decorated gates without doors for the devotee to enter.
 The design, plan and layout of the holy pura follows a square layout.

-Majority of Hindu temples in Java were dedicated to Shiva, who Javanese Hindus considered as the God who commands the energy to destroy, recombine and recreate the cycle of life.
+The majority of Hindu temples in Java were dedicated to Shiva, who Javanese Hindus considered as the God who commands the energy to destroy, recombine and recreate the cycle of life.
 Small temples were often dedicated to Shiva and his family (wife Durga, son Ganesha).
 Larger temple complexes include temples for Vishnu and Brahma, but the most majestic, sophisticated and central temple was dedicated to Shiva.
 The 732 CE Canggal inscription found in Southern Central Java, written in Indonesian Sanskrit script, eulogizes Shiva, calling him God par-excellence.

 Temples in Vietnam

 There are a number of Hindu temple clusters built by the Champa Kingdoms along the coast of Vietnam, with some on UNESCO world heritage site list.
-Examples include Mỹ Sơn – a cluster of 70 temples with earliest dated to be from the 4th century CE and dedicated to Siva, while others are dedicated to Hindu deities Krishna, Vishnu and others.
+Examples include Mỹ Sơn—a cluster of 70 temples with earliest dated to be from the 4th century CE and dedicated to Siva, while others are dedicated to Hindu deities Krishna, Vishnu and others.
 These temples, internally and with respect to each other, are also built on the Hindu perfect square grid concept.
 Other sites in Vietnam with Hindu temples include Phan Rang with the Cham temple Po Klong Garai.